A worked example illustrating a typical engagement scope and outcome. Not a real client case.

 3. Founders Substitute Themselves for a Finance Function

-CloudSync spent eight months failing to raise before engaging us.
+In this kind of worked example, the company spent eight months failing to raise before engaging.
 During those eight months, they burned approximately $1.24M in cash and missed a market window where SaaS valuations were higher.
-The 90-day engagement cost a fraction of one month's burn.
+A focused 90-day engagement of this kind costs a fraction of one month's burn.
 In almost every case, the cost of not having proper financial infrastructure dwarfs the cost of building it.
 Use our Burn Rate Calculator to see what waiting is costing you.

 4. There's No Bridge Between the Product Story and the Financial Story

 If any of this sounds familiar, you're not alone.
-Most SaaS companies between $1M and $5M ARR have some version of CloudSync's problem.
+Most SaaS companies between $1M and $5M ARR have some version of the company's problem.
 The question isn't whether you have financial infrastructure gaps — it's whether you fix them before or after they cost you a term sheet.